fujidana/vscode-spec-data/README.md

     if (s == "null" || s == "/dev/null") {
         return s
     } else if (match(s, "^(.+/)?([^./]+)\$")) {
-        # add ".spec" to filename if a user did not specify the file extension
+        # add ".spec" to filename if a user does not specify the file extension
         return sprintf("%s.spec", s)
     } else {
-        # simply return the provided filename if a user specified the file extension
+        # simply return the provided filename if a user specifies the file extension
         return s
     }
 }'